Kim Newport Band

 guitar.
 This was the

-first on many songs recorded at the then brand new 8 (soon to be 16) track facility.
-Kim and the Band left Hawk Records and formed Sunset Records to release the
+first of many songs recorded at the then brand new 8 (soon to be 16) track facility.

 At the beginning of 1981, the band underwent its first of